How to Hit a Golf Ball Further

 Difficulty: Moderately Challenging

-Turn your top hand a few degrees inward so that the knuckles of your left hand will be facing the target.
+- Turn your top hand a few degrees inward so that the knuckles of your left hand will be facing the target.
 This will give you the ability to drive through the ball.
-Instead of gripping the club at a "5" on a scale of 1 to 10, move that number up to 6 as your swing the club with a bit more force.
+Instead of gripping the club at a "5" on a scale of 1 to 10, move that number up to 6 as you swing the club with a bit more force.
 This grip would be like holding a tube of toothpaste and squeezing a bit of it out.

-Change your angle of attack to get more distance.
+- Change your angle of attack to get more distance.
 Instead of the up-and-down motion of the backswing, downswing and followthrough, make it more of a circular or round motion.
 You are going to come at the ball with a flatter angle.
 You will take the club to the side more instead of over the top of the shoulder.

-Keep your left arm straight.
+- Keep your left arm straight.
 This is essential every time you swing the golf club, but especially when you are trying to add extra distance.
 The straighter you can keep your left arm, the longer your club will travel in order to get to the ball.
 A longer swing means more distance on your shot.